pkmn/ps/README.md

 - *[`@pkmn/randoms`](randoms)*: random team generation logic for Pokémon Showdown's Random Battle formats, for use with [`@pkmn/sim`](sim)

-Everything in this repository is distributed under the terms of the [MIT License](LICENSE)).
+Everything in this repository is distributed under the terms of the [MIT License](LICENSE).
 For some packages, substantial amounts of the code have been either derived or generated from the portions of Pokémon Showdown's [server](https://github.com/smogon/pokemon-showdown) and [client](https://github.com/smogon/pokemon-showdown-client) codebases  which are also distributed